 The Company is subject to laws and regulations relating to protecting the environment.
 It is difficult to estimate the Company's ultimate level of liability at many remediation sites due to the large number of other parties that may be involved, the complexity of determining the relative liability among those parties, the uncertainty as to the nature and scope of the investigations and remediation to be conducted, the uncertainty in the application of law and risk assessment, the various choices and costs associated with diverse technologies that may be used in corrective actions at the sites, and the often quite lengthy periods over which eventual remediation may occur.
 It is possible that technological, regulatory or enforcement developments, the results of additional environmental studies or other factors could change the Company's expectations with respect to future charges and cash outlays, and such changes could be material to the Company's future results of operations, financial condition or cash flows.
 Nevertheless, the Company does not currently believe that any claims, penalties or costs in addition to the amounts accrued will have a material adverse effect on the Company's financial position, results of operations or cash flows.
 The Company provides for expenses associated with environmental remediation obligations when such amounts are probable and can be reasonably estimated.
-The Company provides for expenses associated with environmental remediation obligations when such amounts are probable and can be reasonably estimated.
-The Company provides for expenses associated with environmental remediation obligations when such amounts are probable and can be reasonably estimated.
-The Company provides for expenses associated with environmental remediation obligations when such amounts are probable and can be reasonably estimated.
-Refer to Note 23, "Commitments and Contingencies," of the notes to consolidated financial statements.
+During fiscal 2022, the Company increased its accrual for environmental remediation liabilities by \$228 million.
+Refer to Note 21, "Commitments and Contingencies," of the notes to consolidated financial statements.